Lab 3: Series and Parallel Resistive Circuit

 Description

-If you don't remember how to operate the DMM and read the resistor colour band, refer to the description section of Lab 2.
+If you don't remember how to operate the DMM and read the resistor color band, refer to the description section of Lab 2.

 Voltage Measurement

 In Lab 2, we used the DMM as a voltmeter to measure voltage (or the potential difference) across two nodes in a circuit.
-When measuring voltage, the DMM is connected in parallel with the circuit as shown in Figure 2.14a from Lab 2.
-An ideal voltmeter has infinite resistance so energy will not be dissipated by the test equipment.
+When measuring voltage, the DMM is connected in parallel with the circuit, as shown in Figure 2.14a from Lab 2.
+An ideal voltmeter has infinite resistance, so energy will not be dissipated by the test equipment.
 In practice, the internal resistance of a voltmeter is in the MΩ range.

 Reference Video: How to Use A KEYSIGHT E34461A DMM to Measure Voltage